kagiko/vaultwarden-wiki/Enabling-WebSocket-notifications.md

 ```

 Note: The reason for this workaround is the lack of support for WebSockets from Rocket (though [it's a planned feature](https://github.com/SergioBenitez/Rocket/issues/90)), which forces us to launch a secondary server on a separate port.

+## Test the WebSockets connection

+Testing if a connection is working correctly can be done in two ways:

+1. Open the developer tools of your browser, go to the network tab and filter for `WS`/`WebSockets`.
+Logout or refresh the page and login again and you you should see a 101 response for the upgraded WebSocket connection.
+If you click on that line you should be able to see the messages.
+If you do not get the status code 101 on `/notifications/hub` then something is configured incorrectly.

+2. Open two different browsers or an incognito/private window.
+Login into your account on both.
+Either create a new entry, or rename the cipher in one, and that should instantly change also in the other.